 “What are they made of?”

 Some are made of silicone and some are made of fiberfill.
 A silicone breast prosthesis is closest to imitating breast tissue in weight and drape.
 A good prosthesis will also have some movement similar to your real breast.
 Some silicone breast prostheses are designed to be worn in the pocket of a mastectomy bra and some are designed to adhere directly to the chest wall.

 A fiberfill breast form is very lightweight, although some do come “weighted.”
 It is a good idea to ask your fitter about the pros and cons of a fiberfill breast form.
 These forms may not be the best option for some women because they may be too light.
 Fiberfill breast forms are designed to be worn in the pocket of a mastectomy bra.

 To Life! has a wide variety of breast prostheses and breast forms and our fitters are knowledgeable in what each form has to offer.
 The fitters will help you find a prosthesis that's the proper shape, size, and weight for your lifestyle and your body.

 “Is it comfortable to wear a prosthesis?”

-Fit and comfort of a prosthesis is very individual.
+The fit and comfort of a prosthesis are very individual.
 The prosthesis is designed to mimic the weight of the existing breast and the existing breast can be surprisingly heavy.
 The industry has come a long way in offering silicone prostheses that are lighter weight and cooler.
 Our fitters can show you the latest in lightweight silicone prostheses.

 “How do I take care of my prosthesis?”

-Simply washing them with a mild soap, towel drying them and putting them in their box when they are not being worn is all the care and maintenance they need.
+Simply wash them with a mild soap, towel dry them, and put them in their box when they are not being worn is all the care and maintenance they need.